Roulette Jeu Zero Bet

 Conclusion

-The Zero Game bet covers all the numbers closest to zero on a European Roulette wheel - numbers which are often ignored by other group bets.
+The Jeu Zero bet covers all the numbers closest to zero on a European Roulette wheel - numbers which are often ignored by other group bets.
 Although this bet requires a higher initial stake than some players would like, it offers attractive potential payouts of 17-1 and 35-1.

 Author